lightme-fan/e-commerce/README.md

 Head to the instructions [here](https://docs.google.com/document/d/1Pstqo1wXu0v-ETa80WxtYkgq3ZzYiZWRV2E8UH12gHQ/edit)

 ## Frontend
-Your frontend code should be written in the `frontend` folder.
+Your frontend code should be written in a folder called `frontend`.
 Please add a clear instruction on how to run your code.

 ## Backend
 This is a simple backend app to perform CRUD operations on products data.